SAzad99/Hawk/README.md

-# HELA WEDAKAMA APPLICATION TO GUIDE PATIENTS AND NATIVE PHYSICIANS
+# SECURE AUTOMATION FOR THE DEPARTURE PROCESS OF THE AIRPORT AND AVIATION SERVICES IN SRI LANKA

 ### [Live Site](https://listened.netlify.app/)

 ## Features
-- Plant Identification
+- Biometric Authentication: Facial Detection and Recognition

-- Disease Identification and Recommended Doctor
+- Access Control and Authentication: Zero-Knowledge Proof (ZKP) for Authentication

-- Handwritten Prescription Identification
+- Secure Data Storage and Transfer using Encryption: Combination of Fully Homomorphic Encryption & AES for Data Security

-- Nila Wedakama
+- Machine Learning Algorithms for Fraud Detection and User Behavioral Analysis</li><br></br>

 ## Technology Stack